-The IIIF Code of Conduct Team comprises all dedicated IIIF staff, plus a minimum of four representatives from different IIIF Consortium (IIIF-C) member institutions, and four individuals from across the IIIF community (not from IIIF-Consortium institutions).
-The team is composed based on a first-come, first-served volunteer approach, with rolling turnover.
+The IIIF Code of Conduct Team comprises all dedicated IIIF staff plus a set of advisors from the IIIF Coordinating Committee.
 The following points are designed to provide continuity and guidance for addressing conduct issues per the IIIF Code of Conduct.

 Changes to this document will be tracked within and reflected via its internal change log.

 What to do when a report is received

 - In-person - when a verbal report is received in-person, the person who received the initial report should take down the information listed in the reporting guidelines.
 The person may take immediate action if the situation poses an immediate threat.
 If a threat is not immediate, the person who received the initial report should locate at least one other team member to share the report and discuss next steps.
 All members of the team should then be alerted, with a plan to meet and discuss the complaint in question.